Peter554/codeowners/README.md

 cargo install --path .
 ```

-## Usage
+## Commands

 ### owners (default)

 Show the owners for one or more paths, based on the working tree CODEOWNERS.
 This is the default command — the `owners` subcommand can be omitted.

-By default, paths are checked for existence; use `--no-check-path` to skip this.
+**Flags:**
+- `--stdin` - Read paths from stdin (one per line)
+- `--no-check-path` - Skip checking that paths exist
+- `--filter` - Filter results by owner (comma-separated).
+Use `unowned` for unowned paths.
+- `--check-unowned` - Error if any paths are unowned (after printing the table)

 ```
 codeowners src/main.rs src/lib.rs